If you're a pet owner, you're well aware of the potential irritation (both literal and figurative) that fleas can bring into your life.

 These tiny, minuscule biting critters (they measure only 1/12 to 1/6 inch in length) can cause chaos for your pets, your kids, and even yourself.
 The harm they cause goes beyond the physical aspect—constant itching and scratching can take a toll on your mental well-being too.

-First, the basics: Fleas are parasites whose means of sustenance is the blood of any warm-blooded animal (they’re like vampires in that sense).
-The species most homeowners encounter is the cat flea, which, sadly, aren’t exclusively found on cats.
-These are the fleas you treat all pets (cats and dogs, primarily) with a once-a-month treatment.
+First things first: Fleas are parasites that thrive on the blood of warm-blooded animals (they’re almost like little vampires in that regard).
+The most common species encountered by homeowners is the cat flea, which, unfortunately, doesn’t restrict itself to felines alone.
+These are the fleas you treat your pets (primarily cats and dogs) for, usually with a once-a-month regimen.

-Flea spit can cause serious flea allergic dermatitis in pets and sometimes cause similar reactions in humans.
-They can also transmit tapeworms and cause anemia in pets, which is why flea treatments are vital to your pet’s health.
-Finally, their bites commonly cause painful, itchy red bumps.
-Wow, fleas are really bad news.
-So don’t get them.
+Flea saliva can trigger serious flea allergic dermatitis in pets, and sometimes provoke similar reactions in humans.
+They’re also capable of transmitting tapeworms and causing anemia in pets, making flea treatments a crucial part of your pet’s well-being.
+Lastly, their bites often lead to painful, itchy red bumps.
+Clearly, fleas bring a whole lot of trouble.
+So, let’s steer clear of them.